cabforum/smime/SBR.md

 The Registration Scheme MUST be identified using the using the following structure in the presented order:

 * 3 character Registration Scheme identifier;
-* 2 character ISO 3166 country code for the nation in which the Registration Scheme is operated, or if the scheme is operated globally ISO 3166 code "XG" shall be used;
+* 2 character ISO 3166 country code for the nation in which the Registration Scheme is operated, or if the scheme is operated globally ISO 3166 code "XG" SHALL be used;
 * For the NTR Registration Scheme identifier, if required under [Section 9.2.4](#924-subject-jurisdiction-of-incorporation-or-registration-field), a 2 character ISO 3166-2 identifier for the subdivision (state or province) of the nation in which the Registration Scheme is operated, preceded by plus "+" (0x2B (ASCII), U+002B (UTF-8));
 * a hyphen-minus "-" (0x2D (ASCII), U+002D (UTF-8));
 * Registration Reference allocated in accordance with the identified Registration Scheme